Third Macedonian War: 170 BC

-The third year of the war (169 BC)
+169 BC

-Opening Stages
+Opening stages

 The consuls for 169 BC were Quintus Marcius Philippus (for the second time) and Gnaeus Servilius Caepio.
-The Macedonian War was assigned to Quintus Marcius and the command of the fleet to the praetor Quintus Marcius Figulus.
+The Macedonian War was assigned to Quintus Marcius and the command of the fleet to praetor Quintus Marcius Figulus.
 The troops allocated for Greece were 6,000 Roman infantry, 6,000 Latin infantry, 250 Roman cavalry and 300 allied cavalry.
-The old soldiers were discharged, so each legion would have 6,000 soldiers.
-The soldiers who had been granted leave by the previous consul to curry favour were recalled.
+The old soldiers were discharged, so each legion had 6,000 soldiers.
+The soldiers granted leave were recalled.
 The recruitment for the fleet was 1,000 Roman freedmen and 500 Italians and 500 Sicilians.

-When the snow covered the mountains of Thessaly, thus protecting Macedon from Roman attacks, Perseus decided to attack the Illyrians, who had granted free passage to the Romans.
-The Illyrian king, Gentius, had been wavering about whom to support.
+When the snow covered the mountains of Thessaly, thus protecting Macedon from Roman attacks, Perseus attacked the Illyrians, who had granted free passage to the Romans.
+King Gentius had been wavering about whom to support.
 Perseus moved to the land of the Penestae (in southern Illyria) and went on to Stubera with 10,000 infantry, 2,000 light infantry, and 500 cavalry.
 From there, he marched on Uscana.
-Livy had previously said that this city belonged to Perseus and the Romans failed to seize it.
-However, in his discussion of the war's third year, it has apparently switched allegiance to Rome without further comment.
-Perseus sent envoys to the officers of the mixed Roman and Illyrian garrison, but they refused to surrender and he laid in a siege.
+In his discussion of the war's third year, Livy stated that Uscana apparently switched allegiance to Rome.
+The mixed Roman and Illyrian garrison refused to surrender and Perseus besieged it.
 The defending commanders soon capitulated, and asked to be allowed to leave with their weapons.
 Perseus agreed, but then disarmed them.
-He moved the population of the city to Stubera and sold them as slaves.
+He moved the population to Stubera and sold them as slaves.
 The 4,000 enemy troops were sent to various towns.
-He then marched on Draudacum, whose garrison surrendered, and then took eleven forts, taking 1,500 Romans.
+He then marched on Draudacum, whose garrison surrendered, and then took eleven forts, capturing 1,500 Romans.
 He seized Oaeneus, killed the men and put the women and children in custody.
-He sent envoys to Gentius, to urge him for an alliance.
+He sent envoys to Gentius, to seek an alliance.
 Gentius said he did not have enough money for war.
-Perseus, who had a reputation for being a miser, sent the envoys back but did not mention money, even though he had the proceeds from the sale of slaves.
+Perseus, who had a reputation as a miser, sent the envoys back but did not mention money, even though he had the proceeds from the slave sale.
 Perseus ravaged Ancrya, returned to Uscana, fortifying it, and then returned to Macedon.